vadzimzhuk/gpmgmt/README.md

 - `get_details_for_workflow(name)`: Get details for a specific workflow configuration
 - `create_workflow(name, description, config_name)`: Create a new workflow instance
 - `list_workflows()`: List all active workflow instances
-- `launch_workflow(name, parameters)`: Launch a workflow with the given name and parameters
+- `launch_workflow(name, context)`: Launch a workflow with the given name and context

 ## Workflow Configuration